BennettPJ/Spotify-API-project/README.md

 Setup instructions:

-(Step 1) The user needs to create an app on the spotify developer dashboard. spotify developer dashboard: https://developer.spotify.com
+(Step 1) The user needs to create an app on the spotify developer dashboard.
+Spotify developer dashboard: https://developer.spotify.com

 (Step 2) The user needs to run the "auth.py" script.
 All of the arguments required come from the app the user created on the developer dashboard.